 "Then by the power vested in me by the great state of California, I hereby pronounce you husband and wife."
 Suddenly, I realized String couldn't wait any longer—he reached out and pulled Caitlin towards him, even as we heard Judge Clevenger continue, "You may now, continue kissing the bride."
 I couldn't help myself—I started laughing, and noticed everyone else joining in as Judge Clevenger said, "Ladies and Gentlemen, it's my pleasure to introduce Mr. and Mrs. Stringfellow Hawke!"
 I saw Caitlin beaming with pride, love, and happiness as String kissed her again, and we all applauded.
 Nice going, little brother, I said to myself.
 And I noticed something—String was honestly happy.
 Oh, he'd been that way practically since the day he told me that he and Caitlin were together, but today, it just seemed like there was somethin' about the look on his face that made me realize just how much better his life was, now that Caitlin was a part of it.

 Le surprised all of us when he said, "Congratulations, Aunt Cait.
 You look good with Uncle String."
-My sentiments exactly, Half-Pint, I said to myself.
+My sentiments exactly, Half-Pint, I thought.

 I saw Cait blushing as she stood up and walked over to Le's chair.
 "Thanks, Le.
 I think your Uncle String looks good with me, too."
 She smiled and hugged Le, before she went back to her seat next to String.
 I couldn't help but think how I used to think String and Kelly looked so good together...but there's something about the way Cait and String look together, almost like they're two halves of the same person, or somethin' like that.
 All I could think as I saw them sitting there together was—She belongs with String.
 And I was honestly happy to see them together.